Chenzhou Hunan, China Travel Guide

 Popular international gateways include Guangzhou Baiyun (CAN), Shanghai Pudong (PVG), Beijing Capital (PEK), and Changsha Huanghua (CSX), the most proximate major international airport to Chenzhou.

 Chenzhou, as an inland city, does not have sea or major river ports for inter-city passenger travel.
-Ferry services and cruise ports are not applicable.
+Ferry services and sailing ports are not applicable.
 River transportation in Chenzhou limits to local sightseeing boats on Dongjiang Lake or smaller rivers for specific tourist activities.
 These are recreational experiences, not a means of inter-city travel.

 Chenzhou Beihu Airport facilities are basic but functional, offering waiting areas, restrooms, and a few food/drink vendors.
 No extensive international terminal amenities.